cap-js/docs/cds/cdl.md

 ```

 To expose an entity, it not necessarily has to be lexically enclosed in the service definition.
-An entity's affiliation to a service is established via its fully qualified name.
+An entity's affiliation to a service is established using its fully qualified name.
 If the name of an entity contains the name of a service as prefix, it belongs to/is exposed by that service.
-In the following example, all entities belong to the service.
+In the following example, all entities belong to the same service:

 ::: code-group
 ```cds [myservice.cds]